zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

 1. Open the URL of the published Web App in a browser window.

 2. When prompted, enter the credentials for the Contoso User account ([contosouser@\<YOUR-TENANT\>.onmicrosoft.com](mailto:contosouser@%3cYOUR-TENANT%3e.onmicrosoft.com)) to log into the site.
 You will need to use the password you copied when you created the account.
-If you don't have this, you can navigate the Azure AD in the portal, select Users \> All Users, select the Contoso User account, and select Reset Password to generate a new password.
+If you don't have this, you can navigate the Azure AD in the portal, select **Users \> All Users**, select the **Contoso User account**, and select **Reset Password** to generate a new password.

 3. Change the password when prompted to complete the login.

-4. Select Accept on the app access screen.
+4. Select **Accept** on the app access screen.

     ![The app access dialog is displayed.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image161.png "App access")